jdevries3133/homelab_cluster/README.md

 I have a large 1tb SSD on a single node which is used to satisfy all Persistent Volume Claims (PVC) in the cluster.

-Terraform will prompt you for the path to this device as well as the IP address of the node that has this storage when you run `terraform apply`.
+Terraform will prompt you for the path to this device as well as the hostname of the node that has this storage when you run `terraform apply`.